Allergies don’t just cause children to sneeze and wheeze. They can also show up on your child’s skin. A reaction may come in one of several forms.

 Hives and Swelling

 Hives are itchy red bumps or patches on the skin.
-They can last for a few minutes to a few hours.
-Things that can trigger hives include:
+They can last for a few minutes to a few hours and can come and go over a few days.
+Triggers include:

-Sometimes, hives can appear without any identifiable trigger.
+Sometimes, hives can appear without a known trigger.

-If you have hives, you may also get another kind of swelling called angioedema.
-Angioedema tends to happen in soft skin, like around the mouth, eyes, and genitals.
-This swelling usually doesn’t appear on its own without hives.
+If your child has them, they may also get another kind of swelling called angioedema.
+It shows up on soft skin, like the kind around their mouth, eyes, and genitals.
+It usually doesn’t appear on its own without hives.
+Hives are not dangerous, but if you child has difficulty breathing or their tongue or throat have swelled, seek emergency medical help immediately.